spatial-ucsb/ConceptsOfSpatialInformation/README.md

 The goal of this work is to provide a high-level language for spatial computing that is executable on existing commercial and open source spatial computing platforms, particularly Geographic Information Systems (GIS).
-The key idea of the approach is to target an abstraction level higher than that of GIS commands and data formats, yet meaningful within and across application domains.
-The paper describes the underlying theory of spatial information and shows its evolving formal specification.
+The key idea of the approach is to target and implement an abstraction level higher than that of GIS commands and data formats, yet meaningful within and across application domains.
+The associated papers describe the underlying theory of spatial information and shows its evolving formal specification.
 An embedding in Python exemplifies access to commonly available implementations of spatial computations.
 For details, see references (Kuhn 2012; Kuhn & Ballatore 2015).